dmitry-nazarov22/react-weather-app/README.md

 - 🔍 Search weather by city name
 - 🌡️ Display current temperature, humidity, and wind speed
 - 📅 5-day forecast with weather icons
+- 🌈 Dynamic wrapper background that changes color based on temperature and conditions
+- 🌓 Dark & light theme toggle
 - ⚠️ Error handling and loading states
 - 📲 Simple and modern UI built with pure CSS